 It is like a virtual corkboard.
 You can create projects and break them down into different tasks and subtasks.
 It will help you manage tasks and employees to whom this task is assigned thereby improving productivity and reducing stress.

 People need to take notes and for good reason.
-This is where Evernote, the industry staple for note taking comes into the picture.
-You can take audio notes, pictures, connect with other third-party, cloud-based apps and sync everything between different accounts.
+With Evernote You can take audio notes, pictures, connect with other third-party, cloud-based apps and sync everything between different accounts.
 For most people, the free version of the app is good enough, but in case you are looking for features and advanced security, there are two other paid plans available too.

 There are so many websites and accounts that we own and operate with that it becomes difficult to remember all the user ids and passwords.
 This is when Lastpass comes in handy.
 As the name suggests, this is the last password that you will ever have to remember.
 Lastpass will remember all the user id and passwords for you neatly stored in folders.
 Their security is top of the notch and they have mobile apps that work with mobile browsers.